 Instead, build a brick house so that you don’t even need a wall – you know you’re safe even though you’re fully exposing yourself to anything that might attack you.

 How do you build this solid brick house that can hold up to anything?
-Yes, the Millennialships concept has the answer and that is self-care.
+Focus on Self Care.
 Establish a solid self care morning routine, understand that self care is not selfish and do what you need to do to have a solid foundation that you can fall back on if you get hurt trying how to find love.

 Pssst… You might be interested in my 10 Day Self Care Challenge.
 Click here to learn more.